Skip to content

 Our Dying Planet is my attempt, as an ecologist, to convey the complexity and severity of the environmental crisis, and the need for quick and determined action if we care at all about our own children.
 There is still time to act, and economically viable paths to take, that will bring us to New Atlantis, a future in which humans live rich and fulfilling lives as stewards of an ecologically sustainable Earth.
 Join up for the journey of our time.

-Speaking Events & Other News
+Speaking Events

 I prefer speaking in front of a group.
-But I’m now learning to also enjoy the way the internet permits you to Zoom all over (recent events are here) and talk at far away places!
+But I’m now learning to enjoy the way the internet permits you to Zoom all over (recent events are here) and talk at far away places!